 physics labs I developed a new course on the Physics of Sound and

-Music, and I taught advanced courses in particle physics and optics.
+Music, and I have taught advanced courses in particle physics and optics.

 From 2005 to 2009 I worked on a science education project called